paulelliotco/mantis-ai/docs/README.md

 3. Create new use case examples
 4. Improve diagrams and visual aids

 Please submit a pull request with your changes.

+---

+For questions or support, contact Paul Elliot at [paul@paulelliot.co](mailto:paul@paulelliot.co)